tamton-aquib/staline.nvim/README.md

 > `lsp`, `lsp_name`, `file_size` are not included in the default settings.

-See [wiki](https://github.com/tamton-aquib/staline.nvim/wiki) to know more
+Check out [wiki](https://github.com/tamton-aquib/staline.nvim/wiki) to see some premade configs and tips.

 # Bufferline